colonelpanic8/okcupyd/README.rst

         print(question.answer)

-It is important to understand that this means that the contents of a ~okcupyd.util.fetchable.Fetchable can become stale i.e. they can get in a state where their contents are out of sync with the current state of okcupid.com.
+It is important to understand that this means that the contents of a ~okcupyd.util.fetchable.Fetchable i.e their contents may be out of sync with the current state of okcupid.com.
 Simply calling the ~okcupyd.util.fetchable.Fetchable will cause it to request new data from okcupid.com when its contents are requested.
 The code snippet that follows prints out all the questions that the logged in user has answered roughly once per hour, including ones that are answered while the program is running.

 .. code:: python